Skip to content

 logo

-How to Find Journalists for Your PR Strategy
+How to Find Journalists and Build Media Lists for PR Success

 Journalists give you a direct connection to major media outlets, helping you promote your business, build credibility, and get in front of a bigger audience.
 But first, you need to know how to find a reporter — and then, you need to know how to turn their heads to get what you want.